 Dozens dead after migrant boat breaks apart off Italian coast

-At least 43 migrants died when their overcrowded wooden boat smashed into rocky reefs and broke apart off southern Italy before dawn Sunday, the Italian coast guard said.
-Italian state TV said survivors indicated that dozens more could be missing.
+A wooden boat crowded with migrants smashed into rocky reefs and broke apart before dawn Sunday off the Italian coast, authorities said.
+Rescuers recovered nearly 60 bodies, and dozens more people were missing in the rough waters.

-"As of now, 80 persons were recovered alive, some of whom succeeded in reaching the shore after the shipwreck. and 43 bodies were found along the shore," the coast guard said in a statement issued shortly before noon.

-Italian state TV later reported 45 cloth-covered bodies were brought to the sports stadium in the nearest city, Crotone.
+Officials feared the death toll could top 100 since some survivors indicated the boat had as many as 200 passengers when it set out from Turkey, United Nations refugee and migration agencies said.

+At least 80 people were found alive, including some who reached the shore after the shipwreck just off Calabria's coastline along the Ionian Sea, the Italian Coast Guard said.
+One of the agency's motorboats rescued two men suffering from hypothermia and recovered the body of a boy.

+One man was taken into custody for questioning after fellow survivors indicated he was a trafficker, state TV said.

-There were also various estimates of how many people were aboard the boat when it collided with the reefs in violently rough seas.
-Some of the wreckage ended up on a stretch of beach along Calabria's Ionian Sea coast, where splinted pieces of bright blue wood littered the sand like matchsticks.
+The boat collided with the reefs in wind-whipped seas.
+Three big chunks of the vessel ended up on the beach near the town of Steccato di Cutro, where splintered pieces of bright blue wood littered the sand like matchsticks.

+"All of the survivors are adults,″ Red Cross volunteer Ignazio Mangione said.
+"Unfortunately, all the children are among the missing or were found dead on the beach."
+A baby and young twins were reported among the dead.

+Rescuers said two men who survived were spotted trying to save children by holding them over their heads as waves buffeted them.
+But the children died, state TV said.

+More than 170 migrants were estimated to have been aboard the ship, the U.N.
+High Commissioner for Refugees and the International Organization for Migration said in a joint statement.

+Among them were "children and entire families,'' according to the U.N. statement, with most of the passengers from Afghanistan, Pakistan and Somalia.

-Italian Premier Giorgia Meloni said some 200 migrants had been crowded into a 20-meter (66-foot) -long boat.
+Earlier, in an indication of the difficulty in establishing how many passengers had set out on the voyage, Italian Premier Giorgia Meloni said some 200 people had been crowded into a 20-meter (66-foot) boat.

-Italy's coast guard, which was coordinating the rescue, said about 120 migrants were believed to have been on board.

-Italian authorities said a rescue operation involving a helicopter and police aircraft, and vessels from state firefighter squads, the coast guard and border police, was underway Sunday.
-Local fishermen also joined in the search for survivors.
+The rescue operation involved a helicopter and police aircraft, as well as vessels from state firefighter squads, the Coast Guard and border police.
+Local fishermen also joined in the search.

-A pair of firefighter water rescuers struggled with wind gusts and waves several meters (yards) high crashing onto the beach as they brought a body ashore.

-A local priest said he blessed bodies while they were still lying on the beach.
+The bodies were brought to the sports stadium in the nearest city, Crotone.

+A priest said a few of the bodies washed up on a stretch of beach near his town.
+"While I blessed them, I was asking why do we arrive after the deaths,'' the Rev. Rosario Morrone told state TV.
+"We need to get there before."

 In a statement released by the premier's office, Meloni expressed "her deep sorrow for the many human lives torn away by human traffickers."